 Read more: The Azora Group calls on Deepki to collect its consumption data as part of a global ESG strategy

-During Deepki’s 2nd ESG Index webinar, we asked attendees which were their major challenges regarding quality data.
-70% said ‘missing or inaccurate data’ was the main obstacle that they had to overcome, 25% ‘incorrect data attribution,’ and 5% said ‘data overload.’
+During Deepki’s 2nd ESG Index webinar, we asked attendees what their major challenges regarding quality data.
+70% said ‘missing or inaccurate data’ was the main obstacle they had to overcome, 25% “incorrect data attribution”, and 5% said ‘data overload.’
 These results indicate what we are seeing in the market, with many investors lacking confidence in the maturity of their ESG approach.
-While they are defining their position on what their ESG should look like, they are all at different stages in adopting technology and integrating technology solutions into their existing ESG processes.
+While they are defining their position on what their ESG should look like, they are all at different stages of adopting technology and integrating technology solutions into their existing ESG processes.

 In this context, data is key to the success of any ESG report.
 Collecting this high-quality ESG data is a challenge for companies due to the lack of standardization of the data and reporting framework, as well as the lack of consistency in the definitions of ESG itself.
 This is why having a centralized platform can be a game-changer in your reporting strategy.